jzelAdmin2006/Commusify/README.md

 # Commusify
 Commusify - A music service truly connected to it's community.
+## About
+This was a school project at BBZW Sursee.
+The task was to show that one can master object-oriented programming.
+I hope I was able to do that with this project as I personally love programming :).
+Commusify (= Community + Music) is a console application where users can log in and listen to music.
+But you can also pretend to be an artist and listen to tracks yourself.
+I have mapped some logic from reality.
 ## Database
 Commusify was built using Transact SQL (Microsoft SQL Server).
 ### Entity Relationship Diagram